- This commment is unpublished.· 27/07/2022@Anil Hello Anil,

 Under “Documento de identificacion adminstrado” (click on the little arrow and the fields appear - here you can as well just check which documents are necessary and then leave the page without finishing the process), you have to upload requested documents as PDF.

 At the end of the process - if everything works smoothly - you get the confirmation of your application.
 Download this document and / or print it and keep it safe!
-At the end of this document, you find the login data for the “Buzon Electronico” which you should check regularly for notifications from Migraciones (for example approval of your visa or request of uploading missing / other documents).
+At the end of this document, you find the login data for the “Buzon Electronico” which you should check regularly for notifications from Migraciones (for example, request to upload missing / other documents, approval of your visa or appointment for taking your biometrical data / photo, fingerprints, signature).

 Getting your Carné (foreigner ID)

-Once you get the confirmation that your family visa was approved, pay the fee of S/ 49.90 (2021) for the registration in the foreigner database and issuance of the carné.
-As described above, at the moment you can only pay at any Banco de la Nacion branch.
+Once you get the confirmation that your family visa was approved, pay the fee of S/ 49.90 on pagalo.pe under code 07561-Formulario F-SPE-001 for the registration in the foreigner database and issuance of the carné; concepto Expedicion de carné de extranjeria.

 Then once again enter the Agencia Digtal to do the online registration under “Inscr.
 Reg. central extranjeria”.
 As before, just follow the steps as indicated; check that all information is correct.
 At the end, you get a confirmation which you should download and / or print and keep safe!

-With the confirmation in hand or on your mobile device, the carné is in the process of issuance and you can make an appointment on the Agencia Digital under “Citas en linea” to pick it up.
-Once again download and / or print the confirmation and keep it safe!
+Then make an appointment on the Agencia Digital under “Citas en linea” to pick it up.
+Once again, download and / or print the confirmation and keep it safe!

-On the day of your appointment arrive at Migraciones 15 – 30 minutes early.
+On the day of your appointment, arrive at Migraciones 15 - 30 minutes early.
 Take your passport and confirmation(s) with you.
-Migraciones personal will point you to the right direction where you are handed you carné.
+Migraciones personal will point you in the right direction where you are handed you carné.

 Congratulations!
 You made it!

 Please note: the family visa is only valid for one (in some cases two) years and then has to be extended.
-Since March 2017 foreigners with a Carné don't have to pay a foreigner tax anymore which before was due between January and March of each year.
+Since March 2017, foreigners with a Carné don't have to pay a foreigner tax anymore, which before was due between January and March of each year.
 Foreigners living in Peru on a family visa have to be in the country at least 183 days per year, otherwise their resident status is canceled.
-After three years of legal residency in Peru you can either apply for an immigrant visa (no more extensions and for relatives of Peruvians or foreigners with resident status no proof of own income) or if your nationality allows dual citizenship apply for Peruvian citizenship.
+They are allowed to work as employee or independently.
+After three years of legal residency in Peru, you can either apply for an immigrant visa (no more extensions and for relatives of Peruvians or foreigners with resident status no proof of own income) or if your nationality allows dual citizenship apply for Peruvian citizenship.

 We from LimaEasy are not the Peruvian immigration authority Migraciones or a Peruvian consulate.
 All information is published to our best knowledge and should be seen as general guidance introducing you to Peruvian procedures.
 All information is subject to change, as regulations, requirements and processes can change quickly without prior notice!
 Therefore we recommend checking the current regulations with the nearest Peruvian consulate or, if you are already in Peru, with Migraciones!